15 Advanced WooCommerce Security Tips You Might Not Know Yet!

 Two scholars from the Institute for Internet Security at the Westphalian University of Applied Sciences researched 5.6 million websites.
 Their research shows that 92% of websites using outdated software are under the highest risk of potential XSS, aka cross-site scripting attacks.

-That’s why you must update the WordPress core files, security plugins, themes, and all other website-related information.
+That’s why you must update the WordPress core files, WooCommerce product addons, security plugins, active themes, and all other website-related information.
 However, you will get some additional facilities by updating your website data on a regular basis.
 For example –

 - Fixes the software bugs